Complete guide to selling services in WordPress, WooCommerce & Easy Digital Downloads

 Some examples: Service products you can sell online

 Before we start with the setup instructions, I’ll share some examples of services that you can sell online.
-This is a tricky one because you can sell any type of service in WordPress, with or without e-commerce!
+You can sell any type of service in WordPress, with or without e-commerce!
+For example:

-You can use WordPress for selling services if you’re a law firm, doctor, online interior designer, or any other professional selling their services.
-You can do it if you sell your time, for example a web developer selling technical support by the hour.
-It’s possible to package services into specific ‘products’ which people can select and order from you, such as website technical support, online training sessions or coaching webinars.
-We had one web design client who used his WordPress website to sell remote Skype advice sessions.
+As well as selling your time, you can package services into specific ‘products’ which people can select and order from you, such as website technical support, online training sessions or coaching webinars.
+For example, we had one web design client who used his WordPress website to sell remote Skype advice sessions.
+If you’re a blogger or freelance writer, you might be interested in selling blogging services.

 Option 1 – How to sell services in WordPress without e-commerce